 The Finest Dental chain of dental practices ceased trading in early February 2020.
-At present it is understood that their practices are closed leaving patients and the associate dentists and other staff who worked at those practices in an uncertain situation.
+Since then (regardless of the COVID-19 lockdown) their practices have been closed leaving patients and the associate dentists and other staff who worked at those practices in an uncertain situation.

 Summary of current position for dentists who have been working at Finest Dental

-Finest Dental's former associates will need to contact the Official Receiver in due course to tell them how much you are owed.
-Make sure you have copies of your associate contracts and details of your fees earned ready, to give to them.
-The administrators who were commissioned in mid-February 2020 to deal with the matter (and who were in the process of beginning to contact creditors) no longer have any role in the matter and so you do not need to respond to them.
+Finest Dental's former associates will need to tell the liquidator how much they are owed.
+Make sure you have copies of your associate contracts and details of the fees you earned ready, to give to the liquidator.

 Care Clinic Group

-The BDA is seeking further clarification and we will update you once we have any further details.
+The BDA is seeking further clarification on all the above matters and we will update you once we have any further details.